The strongest dog breeds are powerful in more ways than one.

 In terms of bite strength, tenacity, sheer physical might, high pain tolerance or stellar work ethic.

 The German Shepherd is the second most popular purebred breed in the United States.

 These intelligent and beautiful dogs can weigh up to 90 pounds, with females being, on average, 15 to 20 pounds lighter than males.

 Not surprisingly, the German Shepherd originated in Germany and has since spread around the globe.

 German Shepherds make excellent pets, but only for very active individuals or families who are willing to give these dogs the daily physical and mental activity they need.

 There are two types of German Shepherd: work dogs and show dogs.

-Work dogs tends to be more stable in body since there isn’t the strict emphasis on back slope which causes health troubles for show dogs.
+Work dogs tend to be more stable in body since there isn’t the strict emphasis on back slope which causes health troubles for show dogs.

 Hip dysplasia, degenerative myelopathy and bloat are also associated with this dog breed.

 The Rottweiler is the eighth most popular pet dog breed in the United States.

 This dog can weigh as much as 135 pounds, with females weighing an average of 15 pounds less than males.

 This breed loves to play and needs lots of mental and physical stimulation to be happy in suburban life.

 They are also prone to infections, but this worry can be alleviated somewhat with regular vaccinations, which are known for keeping this dog’s immune system strong.

 American Pitbull Terrier

 A great deal of confusion and misinformation exists about the purebred American Pitbull Terrier.